Clemens August Graf von Galen

 Born into the German aristocracy, Galen received part of his education in Austria-Hungary from the Jesuits at Stella Matutina in the town of Feldkirch.
-After his ordination he worked in Berlin at St. Matthias.
-He intensely disliked the secular liberal values of the Weimar Republic and opposed all left-wing politics.
-A reactionary and monarchist, he considered the Treaty of Versailles unjust and viewed Bolshevism as a threat to Germany and the Church.
+After his ordination, he worked in Berlin at St. Matthias.
+He intensely disliked the secular liberal values of the Weimar Republic.
+A monarchist, he considered the Treaty of Versailles unjust and viewed Bolshevism as a threat to Germany and the Church.
 He espoused the stab-in-the-back theory: that the German military was defeated in 1918 only because it had been undermined by defeatist elements on the home front.
 Despite his later opposition to Nazi persecution of the Catholic Church, he participated in a 1923 meeting of Catholic German aristocrats which affirmed the "inner truth" of the Protocols of the Elders of Zion and the inability of Jews to assimilate to German culture.
 He expressed his opposition to secularism in his 1932 book Die Pest des Laizismus und ihre Erscheinungsformen (The Plague of Laicism and its Forms of Expression).
 After serving in Berlin parishes from 1906 to 1929, he became the pastor of Münster's St. Lamberti Church, where he was noted for his political conservatism before being appointed Bishop of Münster in 1933.

 Galen began to criticize Hitler's movement in 1934.
 He condemned the Nazi "worship of race" in a pastoral letter on 29 January 1934, and assumed responsibility for the publication of a collection of essays which fiercely criticized Nazi ideologist Alfred Rosenberg and defended the teachings of the Catholic Church.
 He was an outspoken critic of the euthanasia policies and anti-Catholicism of the Nazis and helped draft Pope Pius XI's 1937 anti-Nazi encyclical Mit brennender Sorge.
 Nevertheless, he did not publicly condemn the Nazi persecution of Jews.
 In 1941, von Galen delivered three sermons in which he denounced the arrest of Jesuits, the confiscation of church property, Nazi attacks on the Church, and in the third, fiercely condemned the state-approved mass killing in the involuntary euthanasia programme of persons with mental or physical disabilities (Aktion T4).
 The sermons were illegally circulated in print, inspiring some German Resistance groups, including the White Rose.

 Following this, in September 1943, another condemnation was read at the order of von Galen and other bishops from all Catholic pulpits in the diocese of Münster and across Nazi Germany, denouncing the killing of "the innocent and defenceless mentally handicapped and mentally ill, the incurably infirm and fatally wounded, innocent hostages and disarmed prisoners of war and criminal offenders, people of a foreign race or descent".